 The successful bid from the Doosan Group, means Doosan Heavy Industry’s field of business now ranges from casting and forging, to nuclear and hydro & thermal power plant construction.

 The group is also heavily involved in the desalination plant, environmental and material handling sectors.

 In one year alone, Doosan won US$800 million in orders from the United Arab Emirates for a contract to construct the Fujairah Power & Desalination Plant, and has previously built two of the 2002 World Cup stadiums and Taiwan’s high-speed rail links.

-Tim Waples, director and general manager of Doosan Industrial Vehicles UK, said: “This is a very exciting time for our organisation.
+Tim Waples, CEO of Doosan Industrial Vehicles UK, said: “This is a very exciting time for our organisation.
 This deal will give us even more opportunities to grow and develop as a business and provide our customers with a real alternative in the forklift market.”